phoenixfan86/fsbox/src/mods/minecraft/more-biomes.md

 ---
+title: "More Biomes - download mod for"
-title: "More Biomes - скачати мод"
+title_ua: "More Biomes - скачати мод"
+description: "More Biomes doesn't just add biomes, it adds much more content that will definitely not leave you indifferent.
+The modpack is ready for you to play and enjoy from the very first minute!"
 mod_name: "More Biomes"
 game: "Minecraft"
 game_collection: "/mods/minecraft"